syncfusion-content/uwp-docs/uwp/CellGrid/Appearance.md

 ### Creating Covered Range

-To create a covered cell, users need to add `CoveredCellInfo` item to the `CoveredCells` of SfCellGrid.
+To create a covered cell, users need to add `CoveredCellInfo` item to the `CoveredCells` of Excel-like Grid.

 {% tabs %}
 {% highlight c# %}